Schubert Eisenstein series and Poisson summation for Schubert varieties: Preliminaries

 the space of locally constant compactly supported functions on $X(F)$, also denoted by $C_c^\infty(X(F))$.
 If $X$ is smooth, then we set

 For certain nonsmooth schemes $X$ we will define $\mathcal{S}(X(F)).$

 Now assume that $F$ is archimedean.
 In this case we define $\mathcal{C}(X(F))$ as follows.
-The set $X(F)=\mathrm{Res}_{F/\RR}X(\RR)$ is a real algebraic variety, and hence an affine real algebraic variety \cite[Proposition 3.2.13, Theorem 3.4.4]{BCR}.
+To contrast schemes with real algebraic varieties, we abuse notation and identify real algebraic varieties with their real points.
+The set $X(F)=\mathrm{Res}_{F/\RR}X(\RR)$ is a real algebraic variety, and hence an affine real algebraic variety \cite[Proposition 3.2.10, Theorem 3.4.4]{BCR}.
 In particular there is a closed embedding of real algebraic varieties

 for some $n$.
 We define $\mathcal{C}(X(F))$ to be the space of restrictions of the usual Schwartz space $\mathcal{S}(\RR^n)$ to $X(F)$.
 This space is independent of the choice of embedding and is naturally a Fr\'echet space \cite[\S 3]{Elazar:Shaviv}.
 Thus $\mathcal{C}(X(F))\leq C^0(X(F)).$ We observe that if $X$ is not smooth then $C^\infty(X(F))$ is not defined when $F$ is archimedean.